khivuksergey/Portmonetka.Backend/README.md

 * Display the total balance across all wallets, grouped by currency.
 * Show statistics for each currency, including absolute income and outcome amounts.
 * Present trends compared to the previous time period (feature in development).

-4. **Custom Hooks and Utilities**

-* Encapsulate data operations and UI elements using custom hooks for improved convenience.
-* Handle data retrieval, posting, and deletion with error messages and status indicators.
-* Utilize date and currency utilities for streamlined operations.

 ### Tech Stack